A Mosaic for UIC Transformation Heading link

 Involvement in Status Committee meetings is open to the entire UIC community and supported by the Chancellor thereby considered approved for employee participation.
 Chancellor Amiridis encourages the campus to call upon the Status Committees to seek their assistance or take part in their efforts.

-The DAC is advisory group to the Provost and the Vice Provost for Diversity which consists of staff, students, and faculty who represent campus diversity-related units.
+The DAC is advisory group to the Provost and the Vice Chancellor for Diversity, Equity and Engagement (formerly the Vice Provost for Diversity) which consists of staff, students, and faculty who represent campus diversity-related units.
 It provides counsel on matters pertinent to enhancing the positive impact of diversity at UIC, specifically, diversity policy, procedures, and strategy.

 The Associate Chancellor and Vice Provost for Diversity will be advised by a council comprising campus diversity experts, scholars, practitioners, and campus or college administrators.
 Known as the Diversity Advisory Council (Committee), it will meet regularly to assess progress and assist in identifying priorities.Goal 1.2A|